-We have our trout enthusiast covered in New Zealand that is for sure.
+We have our trout enthusiast covered in New Zealand, that is for sure.
 New Zealand is everything everyone talks about, but Poronui is more.
-We have seen not better combination of guides and guest anywhere in the world; it is as if each guide is custom fitted for each client.
-Nestled in the secluded Taharua valley on New Zealand’s spectacular North Island- the luxury wilderness lodge is preferred by the world’s most discerning anglers and outdoor enthusiasts.
-The 16,000 acre property is possibly the best fishing lodge New Zealand has to offer and has been a favored fishing ground for ancient Maori tribes, and since 1877 for the English settlers.
+We have not seen a better combination of guides and guests anywhere in the world; it is as if each guide is custom fitted for each client.
+Nestled in the secluded Taharua valley on New Zealand’s spectacular North Island, the luxury wilderness lodge is preferred by the world’s most discerning anglers and outdoor enthusiasts.
+The 16,000 acre property, possibly the best fishing lodge New Zealand has to offer, has been a favored fishing ground for ancient Maori tribes and for its English settlers since 1877.

 Poronui has upheld their reputation of superb trout fishing due to the pristine waters they have access to fish.
 The ultimate fly fishing experience is being surrounded by spectacular scenery and casting a dry fly over a big, wild trout in a crystal clear mountain stream.
 At Poronui they aim to give every guest that opportunity every day.

-New Zealand’s diversity has everything any outdoorsman or women would be interested in at any given time.
-It is a great place to travel due to its breathtaking landscapes, untouched forests, amazing wildlife, pleasant climate which is all compact and relatively close to each other The spectacularly beautiful landscape includes vast mountain chains, steaming volcanoes, sweeping coastlines, deeply indented fiords and lush rainforests.
+New Zealand’s diversity has everything any outdoorsman or woman would be interested in at any given time.
+It is a great place to travel due to its breathtaking landscapes, untouched forests, amazing wildlife, and pleasant climate which are all compact and relatively close to each other.
+The spectacularly beautiful landscape includes vast mountain chains, steaming volcanoes, sweeping coastlines, deeply indented fiords and lush rainforests.

-New Zealand society is diverse, sophisticated, multicultural, well traveled which adds to the experience.
+New Zealand society is diverse, sophisticated, multicultural, and well traveled which adds to the experience.
 The honesty, friendliness, and openness of Kiwis will make you feel at home no matter how far away you have traveled.
 New Zealand is the youngest country on earth – the last major landmass to be discovered with a very unique and dynamic culture.
 The culture of its indigenous Māori people affects the language, the arts, and even the accents of all New Zealanders.
-It has a rich and fascinating history, reflecting both our Maori and European heritage.
-Comparable in size and/or shape to Great Britain, Colorado or Japan, New Zealand has a population of only 4 million
+It has a rich and fascinating history, reflecting both its Maori and European heritage.
+Comparable in size and/or shape to Great Britain, Colorado or Japan, New Zealand has a population of only four million.

 The guides operate modern off-road vehicles, and have the option to drive you to some of the best water.
 The easily accessible waters offer an opportunity for the classic fly fishing experience of stalking and sight casting to trophy browns and rainbows in shallow, clear water.